EECS-NTNU/bismo/doc/platforms.md

 3. User runs scripts for compiling runtime library and test application on the target device.
 4. User flashes the bitfile
 5. User runs the test application (or their own application)

+All generated files during build are placed under a directory whose path reflects the current platform and configuration, see `BUILD_DIR` in Makefile variables below.
+The deployment folder is generated at `$BUILD_DIR/deploy`.

 ## Useful Make targets and variables